 Are you "shopping" for a conflict resolution program for your schools?
 First, you might consider which approach to conflict resolution you will take.
-In this story, learn about four approaches used in conflict resolution programs.
+In this story, learn about different approaches used in conflict resolution programs.
 Find out how each actually transforms schools.
-Included: Resources for learning more about each of the four approaches to conflict resolution education.
+Included: Resources for learning more about approaches to conflict resolution education.

 Conflict resolution is and has been a powerful curriculum force in schools for years; today, even more attention is being paid to conflict resolution education.
 But just how effective is conflict resolution education in reaching its goals of eliminating verbal and physical violence and increasing the number of win-win outcomes in schools?